-In spring 2017, the City requested that BOE look into this matter in more detail and determine whether some or all of the sales taxes generated from the Glendale Office by the Taxpayer should remain with the City.
-As of this point in time, the City has not received BOE's final determination, and does not have a time frame as to when this will be completed.
+In spring 2017, the City requested that CDTFA look into this matter in more detail and determine whether some or all of the sales taxes generated from the Glendale Office by the Taxpayer should remain with the City.
+The District Office started an investigation and based on their filed audit, determined that the City will receive certain percentage from the sales tax revenues.